 My research focuses on designing computational learning environments with queer and trans experiences at the forefront that support critical conversations on gender and sexuality and understandings of interconnections with systemic issues of marginalization, injustice, and social change.
 I explore design and computing at the intersections of intersectional queer and trans theories, virtual reality, and interactive design.
 Using this approach, I design immersive learning environments to engage people in critical conversations about socio-political-scientific issues.
-My designs involve interactive and immersive computer simulations that integrate narrative storytelling with coding, computing, and digital art.
+My designs involve interactive and immersive computer simulations integrating narrative storytelling with coding, computing, and digital art.
 I study participants’ experiences in these environments across various time scales, including how to support and deepen their engagement over long periods of time.
 My work has been shown at public art and science exhibits, as well as online installations and facilitated workshops with students, teachers, and community members, in Canada and internationally.

 Research interests: